JakubBialoskorski/RawLinux/README.md

 # RawLinux

 Barebones Linux custom image, based on 6.14.0-rc3 kernel - smallest possible "distribution".

-Uses official [torvalds/linux](https://github.com/torvalds/linux) .
+Everything redistributed in this project can be found in [sources](sources.txt) file.

 ### How to run it